Port FC’s 50th anniversary is something to celebrate in domestic Thai Football.

-The tough identity of Khlong Toei spills over onto the fans.
-Port FC fans are known for crowd trouble.
+The tough identity of Khlong Toei spills over onto the Port FC fans who are known for crowd trouble.
 A major incident in a cup final in 2010 between Port FC and upper-echelon cross-town rivals Muangthong fans led to an on-pitch riot, with the game quickly abandoned and massive police intervention as the violence and aggression escalated.
 Since then, meetings have been marred by incident.
 In 2014 trouble sparked again with the result being a 9 point docking for Port FC, and violence was seen again in the same fixture in 2016, which led to both Muangthong vs Port FC fixtures in the 2017 season being played behind closed doors.
 There are very few rivalries among Thai clubs, as there has not been much chance for strong enmities to fester, due to the constant club relocations.
 However, between Muangthong and Port FC, it is very real.
 Muangthong see Port FC fans as dockside hooligans.
 Port FC see Muangthong as a bunch of fickle glory-supporters.

 Does the story of a Football club in a neighbourhood with a strong association to low-skilled dockside industry breeding thugs and hooligans ring any bells?
 The similarities to Millwall have not gone unnoticed.
 Indeed, the fan Aufkleber of Port FC fans feature the chant “No One Likes Us.
 We Don’t Care”.
 And this image has attracted a modest, but definite, international acclaim.
 Stickers of BVB, Dynamo Dresden, Hellas Verona and now Hull City left by fanatics making pilgrimage to Port FC fade around the Khlong Toei district and inside the PAT Stadium.